ernst01/go-start-http-api/README.md

 ## HTTP Responses

-I wrote a simple package to help with sending error and success responses.
+I wrote a simple package to help with sending JSON error and success responses.
 [Ckeck it out!](https://github.com/ernst01/common/tree/master/pkg/response)

 ## Feedback

-I've been using a similar code structure for the past 2 years and wanted to share it with the community.
+I've been using a similar code structure for the past ~2 years and wanted to share it with the community.
 Feedback is more than welcome :) Feel free to create Github Issues and Pull requests as you see fit.